 Accurate paediatric history-taking is a cornerstone of successful healthcare delivery for young patients.
 It forms the foundation upon which clinicians build their understanding of a child's medical history, symptoms, and overall health.

 In this article, we will explore essential techniques and best practices that help healthcare professionals optimize care for paediatric patients.
-This will ensure comprehensive and effective treatment.
+This will ensure comprehensive and effective treatment in 2026 and beyond.

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.